UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 ---
-title: How to deploy a SQL template to Azure Stack - PowerShell
+title: How to deploy an SQL template to Azure Stack using PowerShell | UKCloud Ltd
-description: Learn how to deploy a SQL template to Azure Stack using PowerShell
+description: Learn how to deploy an SQL template to Azure Stack using PowerShell
 services: azure-stack
 author: Chris Black

 toc_rootlink: Users
 toc_sub1: How To
-toc_sub2: Templates
+toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Deploy a SQL template to Azure Stack - PowerShell
+toc_title: Deploy an SQL template to Azure Stack - PowerShell
 toc_fullpath: Users/How To/azs-how-deploy-sql-template-powershell.md
 toc_mdlink: azs-how-deploy-sql-template-powershell.md
 ---

-# How to deploy a SQL template to Azure Stack - PowerShell
+# How to deploy an SQL template to Azure Stack using PowerShell

 This document explains how to deploy SQL Always On Cluster using ARM Template to Azure Stack using PowerShell.